| EXECUTIVE SUMMARY

 and policy will lead to lower birth rates.

-(e) Food and agricultural assistance is vital for any
+(e) Food and agricultural assistance is vital

-population sensitive development strategy.
+for any population sensitive development strategy.
+The

-The provision
+provision

 of adequate food stocks for a growing population in times

 of shortage is crucial.
-Without such a program for the
+Without such a program

 LDCs there is considerable chance that such shortage